 • with xanthan gum •

-With Dutch-processed cocoa powder, milk, cream, sugar, and xanthan gum.
+With Dutch-processed cocoa powder, milk, heavy cream, sugar, and xanthan gum.

 This Hot Chocolate Ice Cream was actually created by accident.
 Our plan was to make a Caramel-Chocolate Ice Cream using the Caramel Sugar from our No-Stress Caramel Ice Cream.
 However, after tasting it, we realised that the chocolate flavour overpowered the caramel.
 The result was an ice cream that tasted just like our favourite hot chocolate.
 It quickly became a favourite, so we decided to add it to our chocolate collection.